slipsibm-cp4i-poc/cp4i-install/README.md

 ## Disclaimer

 These instructions and yaml are just helpers.
 Make sure you consult the install docs to ensure you understand the steps and that nothing has changed.

-Install instructions for 16.1.1 are here -> <https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.1?topic=installing#manual-installation__title__1>
+Install instructions for 16.1.1 are [here](<https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.1?topic=installing#manual-installation__title__1>)

 ## Installation